 The three main points of the axiomatically correct approach are:

-• All I=S models are are false since Hicks (for the proof see post ‘Toward the true economic axioms’).*
+• All I=S models are false since Hicks (for the proof see post ‘Toward the true economic axioms’).*

 • The correct employment equation/Phillips curve is given here.
 For details see the post ‘Have data, lack theory’

 Conclusion: The old macro is incorrect but nonetheless accepted by a majority, while the new MMT macro is incorrect but accepted by a minority.
-Neither approach can be taken seriously because the proponents do not know what macro profit is, but the stuff is good enough for another senseless economic policy debate.
+Neither approach can be taken seriously because the proponents do not know what macroeconomic profit is, but the stuff is good enough for another senseless economic policy debate.

 Hutchison, T.W.
 (1960).
 The Significance and Basic Postulates of Economic Theory.
 New York, NY: Kelley.

 Kakarot-Handtke, E. (2011).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL

 Kakarot-Handtke, E. (2012).
 The Common Error of Common Sense: An Essential Rectification of the Accounting Approach.
 SSRN Working Paper Series, 2124415: 1–23.
 URL